A new approach to detect the boundaries of interplanetary events: Data and method

-The SWOOPS experiment was designed with two electrostatic analyzers for the solar wind investigation, one for positive ions and another for the electrons.
-The ions analyzer does not make an explicit ion species determination: the \emph{separation} of protons from $\alpha$ particles is made by the fact that both species have convection speeds.
-During the periods of spacecraft nutation, the amounts of the individual velocity components and temperatures are invalid and only the bulk speed and density are reliable.
-Taking into account that the spacecraft nutation ceased on the day 351 (DOY) of the year 1990, we are not concerned about these data alterations since our study focus on the years 2000, 2001 and 2002.
-The proton temperature has been estimated, by SWOOPS team, in two ways, providing two components, $T_{\rm small}$ and $T_{\rm large}$, with direct indications of deviations from isotropy. $T_{\rm large}$ is the total numerical integral of the distribution in 3D velocity space over all energy channels and angle bins that are statistically above the noise.
-The quantity $T_{\rm small}$ is essentially the radial component of the temperature as it is estimated by summing over the angle of observations, and then integrating the resulting 1D moments over all energy channels.
+SWOOPS experiment and the instrument are described by \citet{Bame92}.
+The data reduction algorithm adopted by SWOOPS' Team is described in the user guide file accompanying the data.
+The proton temperature has been estimated in two ways, providing two quantities, a $Tsmall$ temperature, denoted $Ts$, and a $Tlarge$ temperature, denoted $Tl$. $Tl$ is the total numerical integral of the distribution in 3D velocity space over all energy channels and angle bins that are statistically above the noise.
+The quantity $Ts$ is estimated by summing over the angle of observations at a fixed energy, and then integrating the resulting 1D moments over all energy channels.
+Both temperatures are measured in the radial direction and $Ts$ is sometime underestimated, while $Tl$ is overestimated.
+Since both quantities bracket the proton temperature $Tp$ (see SWOOPS user guide), different authors computed it as an average of $Tl$ and $Ts$, \emph{e.g.} \citet{Consolini2012}, \citet{Podesta2011}, or as a classical geometric mean \citet{Cranmer2009,Breech2009}: